tiagomelojuca/otclient-wiki/Module-Tutorial.md

 Inside game\_spells we need to start by adding 3 new base files: spells.lua, spells.otmod and spells.otui for the modules logic, registration, and interface design.

-* `Create 3 new base files spells.lua, spells.otmod and spells.otui inside /modules`
+* `Create 3 new base files spells.lua, spells.otmod and spells.otui inside /modules/game_spells`

 You might already know what the .lua file represents but what are these new extensions .otmod and .otui?
 ### .otmod
 .otmod file is the file that is used to initialize the module within otclient, it is like a register in that it will register the module for use inside the client.
-This file generally has a structure like this:
+This file generally has a structure like this (I have added comments, if you copy this code be sure to remove the -- comments):
 ```lua
 Module
   name: game_spells -- name of the module (generally the same name as the modules directory.